By Eugene, CEO, February 8, 2026

 Cost categories (vehicle, labor, materials, appliances, electrical/solar, plumbing, permits)

-Budget categories include the vehicle itself, professional labor, materials and cabinetry, appliances, electrical systems and batteries, plumbing, and any specialty permits or inspections required.
-DIY labor reduces cost but raises the risk of mistakes that cost more later.
+Budget buckets include the van itself, pro labor, parts and cabinets, appliances, electric systems and batteries, plumbing, and any special permits or checks required.
+DIY labor cuts cost but raises the risk of mistakes that cost more later.

 Sample budget tiers (entry-level, mid-range, full-spec) with example cost drivers